St. Julian's, Malta: Old parish church

-Up till the nineteenth and early twentieth century, St. Julians was a very peaceful coastal town known for its Latin architecture such as the Spinola Palace and greenery surrounding it.
-Moreover, Spinola bay was characterized by its fishermen and farmers dwelling the countryside.
+Until the nineteenth and early twentieth centuries, St. Julians was a very peaceful coastal town known for its Latin architecture such as the Spinola Palace and greenery surrounding it.
+Moreover, Spinola Bay was characterized by its fishermen and farmers dwelling the countryside.

 It has seen one of the largest infrastructure developments on the island with many old houses being demolished to construct blocks of apartments.
 In 2020 plans to develop a tourist Ferry point within Balluta Bay have been met with public concern and protests by individuals, local council and NGOs.

 Spinola Palace

 Because of fear of attacks by Muslims, the northern coastal area remained undeveloped until the diminished attacks after the Great Siege of Malta in 1565.
 The building of Spinola Palace, coming as it does in 1688, is to be regarded as the stepping stone for the coastal reclamation of San Ġiljan.
 The palace, together with the surrounding gardens, was built by Fra Paolo Raffaele Spinola for the public entertainment as stated in the inscription above the portico.
 The palace was enlarged in 1733 through the efforts of Fra Giovanni Battista Spínola, successor to his uncle as rector and Curator of the Abbazia.
-During the French occupation of these islands in 1798, St Julians was the first town in Malta to be conquered by French troops.
-In fact it was General Claude Henri Vaubois who led the French forces into Spinola bay.
+During the French occupation of these islands in 1798, St Julians was the first town in Malta to be conquered by French troops led by General Claude Henri Vaubois who led the French forces into Spinola Bay.